rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 10:39am - sorted out dropdown issue...added some missing lines.

 1131am
-moved some folders according to slides..run the program but getting error in prom.cs as a breakpoints...
+moved some folders according to slides..run the program but getting error in prom.cs as a exceptions......

+1145am
+excedption are coming in startup.cs..